PowerOfEvil

-Tristan Schrage, better known as PowerOfEvil, also shortened to POE, is a German professional League of Legends player for Immortals, who plays in the League Championship Series (LCS).
+Tristan Schrage, better known as PowerOfEvil, also shortened to POE, is a German professional League of Legends player.
 Schrage has played for a number of professional teams in both in Europe and North America, including Unicorns of Love, Origen, Misfits, Optic Gaming, Counter Logic Gaming, FlyQuest, Team SoloMid, and Immortals.

 Professional career

 Unicorns of Love

 Schrage started his career on Unicorns of Love in 2014, replacing the incumbent Xodiaz partway through the year.
 Unicorns of love did not achieve great success in 2014, but the following year, the team made it all the way to the title match, eventually falling to Fnatic in the finals to place second overall.
 In the summer, they placed fourth overall, but did not qualify for the 2015 World Championship.
 Following the 2015 season, it was announced that Schrage would be leaving Unicorns of Love.

 Origen

 Schrage joined Origen for the 2016 season, and split time with xPeke in the mid lane throughout the season.
 Schrage reached the spring finals once again in the EU LCS, this time falling to G2 Esports and finishing in second once again.
 However, in the Spring Season, the team struggled, finishing in ninth place out of ten teams, missing both the playoffs, as well as the World Championship.